Frequently Asked Questions

 Finally, the design has to adhere to Prolific's terms & conditions for researchers.

 As project coordinators, we require server access to download all original data from individual experiments.
 For those using oTree, this involves access to the oTree admin interface, where one configures sessions and exports data.
-If your experiments are conducted on Qualtrics, please provide us with access to your Qualtrics survey to facilitate data retrieval (for example, share the survey with our Qualtrics account).
+If your experiments are conducted on Qualtrics, please provide us with access to your Qualtrics survey to facilitate data retrieval.
+The preferred solution would be to share your surveys (Names: YourID_CONTROL and YourID_INTERVENTION) directly with our Qualtrics account: rene.schwaiger@uibk.ac.at.
+Alternatively, you could send us two separate *.qsf files—one for the control condition and one for the intervention condition.

 Participants will be from the general population of the United States of America.
 They will be invited from a selection of the Prolific database which is defined as follows: (a) fluency in English, (b) approval rate above 90%.
 The participants who accept the invitations will be randomly allocated to the individual studies and conditions.